Benjamin Morel

-Benjamin Thomas Romain Morel (born 10 June 1987) is a French footballer who plays as a winger.
+Benjamin Thomas Romain Morel (born 10 June 1987) is a retired French footballer who played as a winger.
+He is now manager of AG Caen.

-Career
+Playing Career

 On 1 February 2016 he signed with the Bulgarian team Beroe Stara Zagora after two weeks trial.
 On 5 June 2016 he returned to Domžale.
-He terminated his contract with Domžale on 1 October 2016.
+He terminated his contract with Domžale on 1 October 2016, after his wife became pregnant and returned to France to be closer to family, joining USON Mondeville.